YuAo/Vivid/README.md

 # Vivid
-Filters and utilities for Core Image
+A set of custom filters and utilities for Apple's `Core Image` framework.